Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 These risks highlight the importance of checking your oral health before starting any whitening treatment.

 Professional whitening does more than brighten your smile.
 It provides a personalised approach based on your enamel health, your previous sensitivity, and your expected outcome.
-Results are stronger, last longer, and are achieved in a controlled environment.
+Results may be more consistent and longer lasting, and are achieved in a controlled environment.

 Even if the initial cost is higher, many patients find professional whitening more cost-effective because fewer repeat treatments are needed over time.